H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 This boilerplate requires a wildcard certificate for effective multi-site and REST API support, even when using ingress-nginx.
 Without a wildcard HTTPS/TLS certificate, it not meet compatibility requirements, regardless of the type of certificate you have 🤪 (e.g., business, etc.).

+### Avoid Switching Deployment to Stateful:

+This boilerplate uses the [Fiber framework](https://gofiber.io/) as its `core engine`, which is compatible with `HPA (Horizontal Pod Autoscaling)`.
+It is important not to switch the deployment to a `StatefulSet`.
+If you need to bound additional resources, such as a storage disk, consider using a `Vertical Pod Autoscaler (VPA)` instead.

+> [!NOTE]
+> Switching to a `StatefulSet` for `non-Kubernetes components` is considered a `bad practice` 🤪.
+StatefulSets are more suitable for `Kubernetes components` themselves.
+> For `regular services`, it's best to keep them as `Deployments`.

 ## Compliance

 This boilerplate is compliant with autoscaling features in various cloud providers.
 For example: